Homebaked Nearby

 2.)
 Banana bread, zucchini bread, and blueberry muffins are baked, why are many recipes still resulting in a TCS food?
 Cooking fruits or vegetables can turn them into TCS (time/temperature control for safety) foods because the heating process alters their properties.
 This is why baked fruits and vegetables are not allowed on top of breads.
 Most states only permit fruits and vegetables if they are incorporated into a very sugary batter, baked, and result in a non-TCS final product.
 However, banana bread, zucchini bread, and blueberry muffins often retain too much moisture (water activity) from the addition of the fruits or vegetables.
 The product's sugar content and pH may still not be high or low enough to prevent the growth of pathogens, making them potentially unsafe for cottage food sales.

 2.)
 Are gloves required when preparing foods?
 Gloves are not required for non-ready-to-eat foods (like raw cookie dough).
-However, once food becomes ready-to-eat (e.g., after baking or handling whole strawberries used for garnishes), it’s recommended to follow these Texas Glove Usage Guidelines.
+However, once food becomes ready-to-eat (e.g., after baking or handling strawberries used for garnishes), it’s recommended to follow these Texas Glove Usage Guidelines.

 3.)
 Can I sell charcuterie boards or add bacon to cupcakes?
 No, meat products aren’t allowed under Texas Cottage Food Law.
 To sell them, contact your local health authority or the Texas Department of State Health Services for a retail permit.
 See item #6 below.